maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 - Python 3.6 or higher.
 CI tets run specifically against 3.6, but to make things easier we just use whatever version is available locally
 - [Tox](https://tox.readthedocs.io/en/latest/)

+## Quick Start

-Fork the repo and clone it to your local machine, then run `tox -l`.
+1. Fork the repository and clone it to your local machine
-You should see a list of environments as created by tox, including an env for every molecule scenario.
+2. Run `./scripts/setup.sh` to configure a local dev environment (virtualenv) with a commit hook

-### Make your changes
+3. Make your changes and commit them to a new branch

-Please make sure to put each change in an independent, clear and readable commit.
-Follow best practices when it comes to creating and naming commits.
+4. Run the tests locally with `./scripts/test.sh`.
+This will run the full test suite that also runs in the CI
+5. Once you're done, push your changes and open a PR

+## About commit messages and structure

+Follow the guidelines below when committing your changes

-All commits **must** follow the [conventional-commits standard](https://www.conventionalcommits.org/en/v1.0.0/):
+- All commits **must** follow the [conventional-commits standard](https://www.conventionalcommits.org/en/v1.0.0/):
   `<type>(optional scope): <description>`
   - Valid scopes are all components of this collection, such as modules or roles
-- The description must be lower-case

-Example: `fix(step_ca): clean up files on EL8`

-The `lint` environment automatically checks previous commit messages for any errors, so as long as you haven't pushed anything yet, there is no harm in renaming your commit.
-Note that the CI will also fail if an invalid commit name is present.
+- Structure your changes so that they are separated into logical and independent commits whenever possible.
+- The commit message should clearly state **what** your change does.
+The "why" and "how" belong into the commit body.

+Some good examples:
+- `fix(step_ca): don't install unneeded packages`
+- `feat(step_ca_certificate): add support for RA flags`

+Don't be afraid to rename/amend/rewrite your branch history to achieve these goals!
+Take a look at the `git rebase -i` and `git commit --amend` commands if you are not sure how to do so.
+As long as your make these changes on your feature branch, there is no harm in doing so.

-#### Hints for module development
+## Hints for Development

+For Modules:
 - Make sure that you have read the [Ansible module conventions](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_best_practices.html)
 - Each module should typically wrap around one step-cli command or a set of closely related commands.
   The modules name should reflect this.
 For example, step_ca_provisioner performs the same functionality as "step ca provisioner add/remove".